 First and foremost, leveraged ETF’s offer traders more bang for their buck.
 Few and far between are the assets available for options traders that offer the level of premium that levered ETF’s provide.
 Sure, there will always be “hot” stocks that have ample volatility but generally those are more like bubble assets.
 They will eventually bust and never come back.
 Maybe leveraged ETF’s are similar but at least leveraged ETF’s have the benefit of history on their side.

-In short, leveraged ETF’s offer the absolute most short term profit and flexibility I have found.
-For the option trader, similar to myself, not wanting to commit large swaths of their portfolio to achieve a particular income goal, leveraged ETF’s offer an alternative.
+In short, leveraged products offer the absolute most short term profit and flexibility I have found.
+For options traders, like me, who don’t want to commit large swaths of their portfolio to achieve a particular income goal, leveraged ETF’s offer a potential alternative.

 Primary Disadvantage to Leveraged ETF’s

 Well, to state it simply, the ETF will fall.
-They aren’t designed to be long term holdings.
-Thus the reason the premiums or volatility exists.
-Meaning, the real questions are; when will it fall, and are you capable of navigating that problem?
-Personally, I look to what happened in the past and I don’t want to be around when the ETF is in the upper half of it’s range.
-The risk is real, it’s important to be very careful and ultra selective when playing in leverage land.
+It’s just a matter of when.
+Leveraged ETF’s aren’t designed to be long term holdings.
+Thus the reason the premiums or volatility exists to begin with.
+Meaning, the real questions are; when will it fall?
+Are you able to navigate that problem?
+Personally, I look to what happened in the past and I don’t want to be around when the ETF is in the upper half of it’s long term price range.
+The risks are real, it’s important to be very careful and ultra selective when playing in leverage land!

 Key Benefits of Leveraged ETF’s for Options Traders